rochefort-lab/fissa/README.md

 ----------------

 ### doc
 Contains example code.
-You can load the notebooks as .ipynb directly in Github, or on your system if you know how to use ipython notebooks (http://ipython.org/ipython-doc/stable/notebook/index.html).
+You can load the notebooks as .ipynb directly in GitHub, or on your system if you know how to use ipython notebooks (http://ipython.org/ipython-doc/stable/notebook/index.html).
 You can also read the .html pages instead.